Agent Binky: Pets of the Universe

-Agent Binky: Pets of the Universe is a Canadian computer-animated television series by Nelvana.
-Based on the Kids Can Press graphic novel series by Ashley Spires, the series premiered on Treehouse TV in Canada on September 7, 2019.
+Agent Binky: Pets of the Universe, or simply Agent Binky, is a Canadian animated television series loosely based on the Kids Can Press graphic novel series by Ashley Spires, that aired on Treehouse TV in Canada from September 7, 2019 to March 31, 2024.
+The series was developed by Carolyn Hay and Hugh Duffy, and produced by Nelvana.
+78 episodes were produced.

+Premise

-The series follows the adventures of Binky, a space cat who is on a mission to protect his human family (Big Human and Small Human) from any interstellar threats, with assistance from four pets in the P.U.R.S.T.
-(Pets of the Universe Ready for Space Travel) agency.
+The series follows the adventures of Binky, a young black and white housecat who, after he becomes a space cat, is on a mission to protect his human family (Big Human and Small Human) from any interstellar threats.
+With the assistance of P.U.R.S.T.
+(Pets of the Universe Ready for Space Travel), a fictional agency from a set of different pets lives in.
+With the help of Genius Gordon the corgi, Captain Gracie the cat, Young Nola the box turtle and Grumpy Loo the goldfish, Binky find themselves on the team P.U.R.S.T., who are on the case from the Persian cat boss known as Sergeant Fluffy Vandermere.